Equivariant Ulrich bundles on exceptional homogeneous varieties: Introduction

 In this paper, we classify irreducible equivariant Ulrich bundles on rational homogeneous varieties with Picard number 1 of the exceptional algebraic groups.
 In particular, we prove that three more homogeneous varieties admit equivariant Ulrich bundles on them.

-\begin{theorem} The only rational homogeneous varieties with Picard number 1 of the exceptional algebraic groups admitting an irreducible equivariant Ulrich bundle are the Cayley plane $E_6/P_1 \cong E_6/P_6$ and the adjoint variety $E_7/P_1$.
-Furthermore, the only irreducible equivariant Ulrich bundle on the Cayley plane $E_6/P_1$ is $\mathcal E_{\omega_5+3\omega_6}$, and the unique irreducible equivariant Ulrich bundle on the adjoint variety $E_7/P_1$ is $\mathcal E_{\omega_5+3\omega_6+8\omega_7}$. \end{theorem}
+\begin{theorem} The only rational homogeneous varieties with Picard number 1 of the exceptional algebraic groups admitting an irreducible equivariant Ulrich bundle are the Cayley plane $E_6/P_1 \cong E_6/P_6$ and the $E_7$-adjoint variety $E_7/P_1$.
+Furthermore, the irreducible equivariant bundles $\mathcal E_{\omega_5+3\omega_6}$ on $E_6/P_1$ and $\mathcal E_{\omega_5+3\omega_6+8\omega_7}$ on $E_7/P_1$ are Ulrich, and they are the only irreducible equivariant Ulrich bundle up to isomorphism, respectively. \end{theorem}

 It is well-known that the homogeneous variety $F_4/P_4$ is isomorphic to a general hyperplane section of the Cayley plane $E_6/P_1$.
 Hence we obtain the following corollary.

 \begin{corollary} Let $\mathcal{E}_{\omega_5+3\omega_6}$ be the irreducible equivariant Ulrich bundle on the Cayley plane $E_6/P_1$ in the above theorem.
 Then the restriction $\mathcal{E}_{\omega_5+3\omega_6}|_{F_4/P_4}$ is an equivariant but non-irreducible Ulrich bundle on the rational homogeneous variety $F_4/P_4$. \end{corollary}